apptekstudios/ASCollectionView/README.md

 					.padding()
 			}
 		}
-		.layoutCompositional(self.layout)
-    }

-    var layout: ASCollectionViewLayout<SectionID> {
-        ASCollectionViewLayout { sectionID -> ASCollectionViewLayoutSection in
+		.layout { sectionID in
 			switch sectionID {
 				case 0:
-                // Here we use one of the predefined convenience layouts return ASCollectionViewLayoutGrid(layoutMode: .adaptive(withMinItemSize: 100), itemSpacing: 5, lineSpacing: 5, itemSize: .absolute(50))
+				// Here we use one of the provided convenience layouts return .grid(layoutMode: .adaptive(withMinItemSize: 100),
+							 itemSpacing: 5,
+							 lineSpacing: 5,
+							 itemSize: .absolute(50))
 				default:
-                return self.customSectionLayout
+				return ASCollectionLayoutSection { environment in
+					// ...
+					// You could return any custom NSCollectionLayoutSection here.
+For an example see this file: /readmeAssets/SampleUsage.swift
+					// ...
 				}
 			}
 		}

-    let customSectionLayout = ASCollectionViewLayoutCustomCompositionalSection { (layoutEnvironment, _) -> NSCollectionLayoutSection in
-        // ...
-        // Your custom compositional layout section here.
-For an example see this file: /readmeAssets/SampleUsage.swift
-        // ...
-        return section
 	}
 }
 ```